ChrstphrHll/npc_gen/students/Selina Ochyllyss.md

   int: 12
   str: 16
   wis: 13
-track: Exploration
-trait: I'm a snob who looks down on those who can't appreciate fine art.
-trait1: Droll
-trait2: Restrained
 year: 5
+guild: Jettenia
+partyID: 35
 ---
 # Selina Ochyllyss
 ---
 ### Description
 - 5th year Dwarf Monk in Jettenia
-- straight lighter blonde hair that's loose around the shoulders, Blue eyes, and Light Tan skin
+- straight lighter blonde hair that's loose around the shoulders, Hazel eyes, and Light Tan skin
 - Is Droll and Restrained, and has Logic as their ideal

 ### Organizations